biodunduke/ServoMotorDriver/README.md

 ![Screenshot of I2C Detected](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/images/i2cdetected.PNG)

 To change the address, follow the instruction below:
-Below are the steps in changing the address.
 There are six address bits (labeled A0 to A5, A0 being the least significant bit (LSB)) on the board that are turned off by default.
 The addressing starts at 0x40 (Hexadecimal) which in Binary is 0100 0000.
 To get 0x75 (which is my address for this project) as the address, the address bits will have to be turned on by soldering a piece of solder to bridge the plates, hence turning on the bits.
 0x75 in Binary is 0111 0101.
 To achieve this, I put solder on A0, A2, A4, and A5.
 Below is the screenshot showing the new address.